O’Hares Creek Lookout in Dharawal National Park

 Getting There

-The walking track to O’Hares Creek Lookout is in the north-western part of Dharawal National Park, around 60 km south of Sydney’s CBD, near Campbelltown.
+The walking track to O’Hares Creek Lookout is in the north-western part of Dharawal National Park, around 60 km south of Sydney’s city centre, near Campbelltown.

-To get there, follow Victoria Road in the suburb of Wedderburn to the entrance gate to the national park, where Victoria Road evolves into a dirt road (see location on map).
+To get there, follow Victoria Road in the suburb of Wedderburn to the entrance gate to the national park, where Victoria Road evolves into a dirt road.

 Car park on Victoria Road